Scope: Best Start in Life for Disabled Children

 Our Best start in Life Services support disabled children and their families with much needed information and advice.
 Our new services include:

-Specialist sleep support for disabled children aged two to 18, including a bespoke sleep plan and ongoing support from a sleep practitioner.
+Sleep Right - sleep support for disabled children aged two to 18, including a bespoke sleep plan and a designated sleep practitioner.

-Courses for parents of disabled children, so they can learn, share and meet with other parents in their local area.
+Parents Connect - 6 week course for parents, so they can learn, share and meet with other parents in their local area.

-A national one to one advice service, connecting parents of disabled children.
+Navigate - A national one to one advice service, connecting parents of disabled children

 Improve parent and carers emotional wellbeing